sophieyuefeiwang/MSDS699-MLlab-final-project/README.md

 3) Model selection with cross validation
 4) Evaluation metric on the winner model
 5) Examine feature importance on the winner model
-6) Winner Model web app deployment using Streamlit
+6) Winner Model web app deployment using Streamlit, the web app URL is [here](https://bank-churner.herokuapp.com/)

 Winner model: Gradient Boosting